AtomicManic/phase2-BO/README.md

 **Manage permissions:**
   - can request vacation for an employee which will automatically approved by the system.
-  - can add, delete employees and edit their details.
+  - can delete employees and edit their details.

 **Employee permissions:** can edit his own details and ask for a vacation. the system will approve employee's request if: